wuchalejs/wuchale/.changeset/stupid-moose-cut.md

 "@wuchale/jsx": minor
 ---

-BREAKING: Add support for 3rd party component libraries
+BREAKING: Update locales config to support for 3rd party component libraries

-The `sourceLocale` is now configured on a per-adapter basis, and on the top level, all `locales` have to be specified.
+The `sourceLocale` is now configured on a per-adapter basis, and on the top level, all desired `locales` have to be specified.

 You have to make some changes to your config: